MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/samples.md

 ---
 title: Samples for queries in Azure Data Explorer and Azure Monitor
-description: This article describes common queries and examples that use the Kusto query language for Azure Data Explorer and Azure Monitor.
+description: This article describes common queries and examples that use the Kusto Query Language for Azure Data Explorer and Azure Monitor.
 services: data-explorer
 author: orspod
 ms.author: orspodek